herobuxx/badword-cheatsheet/README.md

 # Badword Cheatsheet

-As a guidance to rant in other languages or keeping yourself safe from being trolled.
+As a guidance to rant in other languages or keep yourself safe from being trolled.

 ## Contribute